grushad/Wireshark/README.md

 ### Some features of wireshark are implemented using the python library pyshark

 The features implemented are:
-1. Capturing live data packets.
+* Capturing live data packets.
-2. Filtering these data packets on the basis of protocols and layers.
+* Filtering these data packets on the basis of protocols and layers.
-3. Saving the contents in a file.
+* Saving the contents in a file.
-4. Reading a ".pcap" file.
+* Reading a ".pcap" file.
-5. Displaying the length of data packets.
+* Displaying the length of data packets.

 ### Requirements
-1. Python should be installed
+* Python should be installed
-2. pyshark a python library should be installed
+* pyshark a python library should be installed.
+The following command can be used.
 ```
 pip install pyshark